 Recovery to Practice

 The goal of the Hogg Foundation RTP Grant Program is to support the dissemination of the RTP curricula across the fields of psychiatry, psychology, social work, nursing, peer support and addiction counseling in Texas.
 The six awardees have each been granted $200,000 over four years.
 Grantees’ activities will parallel and build upon the best practices of the national RTP development process.
 The core of RTP is comprehensive, discipline-focused training on recovery-oriented principles and practices.

 In 2009, SAMHSA funded the development of the Recovery to Practice (RTP) curriculum across five mental health professional organizations: the American Psychiatric Association, the American Psychological Association, the American Psychiatric Nurses Association, the Council on Social Work Education and the InterNational Association of Peer Supporters.
 NAADAC, the Association for Addiction Professionals, was brought into the initiative one year later.
 The overarching goal of Recovery to Practice (RTP) is to advance the implementation of recovery-oriented practice among behavioral health practitioners through participation in comprehensive discipline-specific training.

 The RTP curriculum development and piloting was a five year process that used SAMHSA’s definition and 10 components of recovery as the foundation.

-- Mental Health Resource of Texas/Via Hope – To coordinate the dissemination of RTP among Certified Peer Specialists.
+- Mental Health Resource of Texas/Via Hope (Austin, Texas)

-- The University of Texas at Arlington, School of Social Work – To facilitate the dissemination of RTP among social work professionals in Texas.
+- The University of Texas at Arlington, School of Social Work (Arlington, Texas)

-- The University of Texas Health Science Center at San Antonio – To develop and implement a multi-phase effort to disseminate the RTP psychology curriculum throughout Texas.
+- The University of Texas Health Science Center at San Antonio (San Antonio, Texas)

 Hogg Program Officer